China National Highway 212

 China National Highway 212 (G212) runs from Lanzhou in Gansu to Chongqing.
 It was originally 1302 kilometres in length.
 In the 2013 National Highway Network Planning it was extended to Longbang, Guangxi, on the border with Vietnam.
 After the extension, the length is circa 2300 km.

 Between Lanzhou and the junction at Huichuan Town (35 or so km south of Lintao), G212 is concurrent with China National Highway 316.

-It is the only main road through Wen County, Gansu.
+It is the only national highway passing through Wen County, Gansu.

 As a result of the 2008 Sichuan earthquake and again during the 2020 China floods, the road was severely damaged and had to be repaired by rescue teams.